All Episodes

 They did give us a good high-res photo.

-And I look at this one, and I don't say there's an argument.
+And I look at this one, and I don't say there is an argument.

 Or even maybe it's two faces.

-Everyone has a right foot in the West.
+Everyone has a right foot and a left foot.

 We all have a right brain and a left brain.